nighthawkcoders/APCSA/_posts/2023-01-12-PBL-spring_security.md

 ### Frontend - Building Configuration and Overrides to support Spring Security

-#### Login Page (customizing your own)
+> Login Page (customizing your own).
 If you override the form, it needs to be built returning a username and password.
 The override was setup in [MvcConfig](https://github.com/nighthawkcoders/nighthawk_csa/blob/master/src/main/java/com/nighthawk/csa/mvc/security/MvcConfig.java).
 The purpose of override is so it follows Style guideline from the site.

 ```html
 <form name="f" th:action="@{/login}" method="POST">